nicrci/int_marriage_div/README.md

 | 2023 | Foreign Nationals Entry    | - Foreign nationals must bear the cost of COVID-19 treatment if diagnosed.                                 |
 | 2023 | Flight Operations          | - Quarantine taxi services continued, but asymptomatic travelers could choose public transportation.        |

-These regulations reflect Taiwan's measures to cope with the COVID-19 pandemic from 2021 to 2023, with adjustments and relaxations made in response to the global pandemic situation.
-These changes not only impacted daily life for the general public but also had significant implications for international students and workers.

 ### C. Naturalization Process for Foreign Spouses in Taiwan

 | Step | Description |